Skip to main content

 Talk to family, friends and health professionals about how they can help you to stay independent.

-Tips to help you stay independent
+Tips to stay independent

 • keep a diary and write down things you want to remember